Michael Benjamin Washington

-Michael Benjamin Washington is an American actor known for his roles in American Auto, 100 Questions, and Unbreakable Kimmy Schmidt.
-He has also performed in Broadway productions of The Boys in the Band, Funny Girl, Mamma Mia!, La Cage aux Folles, and others.
+Michael Benjamin Washington is an American actor with screen roles spanning American Auto, 100 Questions, and Unbreakable Kimmy Schmidt.
+His career began on Broadway, first appearing in Mamma Mia! as part of the musical's original cast.

 Early and personal life

 Washington was born in Dallas, Texas.
 He is a YoungArts alumnus.
 In 1997, he was named a Presidential Scholar of the Arts as part of the 1997 U.S Presidential Scholars Program.
 Afterwards, he received a Bachelor of Fine Arts from New York University Tisch School of the Arts, with a Journalism minor.